Be a Leak Detective!

 Toilets

 High volume water leaks often come from toilets.
-Toilet leaks are often silent which makes them hard to detect, and are usually caused by a worn or misaligned part.
-A toilet that continues to run after flushing could be wasting 20 – 40 litres per hour - that's 175,000 to 350,000 litres per year, enough water to fill a swimming pool!
+Toilet leaks are often silent, which makes them hard to detect, and are usually caused by a worn or misaligned part.
+A toilet that continues to run after flushing could be wasting 20–40 litres per hour—which adds up 175,000 to 350,000 litres per year, enough water to fill a swimming pool!

-To check for a toilet leak, use a dye tablet,* food colouring, juice crystals or instant coffee.
+To check for a toilet leak, use a dye tablet*, food colouring, juice crystals or instant coffee.
 Carefully remove the toilet tank lid.
 Place a dye tablet (or alternative) in the tank.
-Wait about 10 minutes without flushing.
-After 10 minutes, check the water in your toilet bowl.
+Wait 15 minutes without flushing.
+After 15 minutes, check the water in your toilet bowl.
 If the water is coloured, you've got a leak.

-The leak may be due to an old or worn-out toilet flapper that can be easily replaced – learn how.
+The leak may be due to an old or worn-out toilet flapper that can be easily replaced; check out this video to learn how.
 Some toilet repairs may require the assistance of a plumber.

 Faucets and Showerheads